edbzn/edbzn.dev/content/blog/cross-framework-i18n-with-angular-localize-and-nx/index.md

 Because we've standardized on a single i18n approach across our entire monorepo, we can now build upon this foundation and continuously improve the system.
 Here are some ideas to take it further:

-- **Enforce conventions with [Nx Powerpack](https://nx.dev/docs/enterprise/conformance)**: Use conformance rules to validate that all message IDs follow your naming conventions (e.g., `feature.component.message`), ensure ICU syntax is correct, or prevent hardcoded strings in components.
+- **Enforce conventions with [Nx Powerpack](https://nx.dev/docs/enterprise/conformance)**: Use conformance rules to validate that all projects use `$localize` for i18n and prevent usage of other i18n libraries.

-- **Automated translation workflows**: Integrate with translation management systems (like Crowdin or Lokalise) through Nx executors to automatically extract messages, push them for translation, and pull completed translations back into your repository.
+- **Automated translation workflows**: Integrate with translation management systems (like [Phrase](https://phrase.com/) or [Lokalise](https://lokalise.com/)) to automatically extract messages, push them for translation, and pull completed translations back into your repository.

-- **Type-safe i18n**: Generate TypeScript types from your message IDs to get autocomplete and compile-time validation when using `$localize`, preventing typos and missing translations.
+- **Type-safe i18n**: Generate TypeScript types from your message IDs to get autocomplete and compile-time validation when using `$localize`, preventing typos.

 The standardization is what makes all of this possible, once you have a unified system, every improvement benefits the entire organization.

-<Note type="tip">Explore the complete implementation with working examples at **[github.com/edbzn/i18n-sandbox](https://github.com/edbzn/i18n-sandbox)**.</Note>
+<Note type="tip">Explore the complete implementation with working examples for Angular, React, and Node.js at **[github.com/edbzn/i18n-sandbox](https://github.com/edbzn/i18n-sandbox)**.</Note>

 ## References: